-The AdAPT study is currently being enrolled in pediatric allogeneic HCT recipients with AdV infection to compare the AdV viral burden (AdV AAUC0-16) in subjects randomized to oral brincidofovir to those who are treated with the local standard-of-care.
+The AdAPT study is currently enrolling pediatric and young adult allogeneic HCT recipients with AdV infection to compare the AdV viral burden (AdV AAUC0-16) in subjects randomized to short-course oral brincidofovir to those who are treated with the local standard-of-care.

 On August 4, 2017, we received correspondence from the FDA that indicated that we would need to conduct a second rabbitpox efficacy study of brincidofovir.
-We have reached agreement with the FDA and BARDA on the design and conduct of this adjunct rabbitpox study.
-Through our continuing development contract with BARDA, we have completed final confirmatory studies prior to conducting the pivotal efficacy study in the mouse model (ectromelia virus).
+We reached agreement with the FDA and BARDA on the design and conduct of this adjunct rabbitpox study and it was recently initiated.
+Through our continuing development contract with BARDA, we have completed confirmatory model characterization studies prior to conducting the pivotal efficacy study in the mouse model (ectromelia virus).

 We believe that efficacy data from this model could serve as the second animal model to support the approval of brincidofovir for the treatment of smallpox.